-Order of Sharparrow -Archer of the Iron Rain (AIR) Awarded for exceptional skill in the art of Archery.
+Order of Sharparrow - (AIR) A companion of this order is styled as an "Archer of the Iron Rain".
+Awarded for exceptional skill in the art of Archery.
 Badge: Vert, on a pale argent endorsed Or a fire arrow sable fletched vert enflamed gules.
 This award carries a Grant of Arms.

-(1) Heralds shall proclaim unto all that (2) We, and, King and Queen of the Outlands send \ \/o Greetings.
-(3) Among the warriors of the Outlands are those whose exceptional $\left \begin{array}{c} & \\ & \end{array} \right \left \begin{array}{c} & \\ & \end{array} \right \left \begin{array}{c} & \\ & \end{array} \right $ skill with the bow can fill the sky with a deadly rain of iron.
+ileteried vert emianied guies.
+This award carries a Grant of Arms.
+(1) Heralds shall proclaim unto all that (2) We, and, King and Queen of the Outlands send Greetings.
+(3) Among the warriors of the Outlands are those whose exceptional skill with the bow can fill the sky with a deadly rain of iron.
 It is Our will that those of Our subjects who excel in the art of archery be recognized for their achievements and for their contribution to the glory and might of the Outlands.
-(4) Thus do we take and admit [NAME], by Grant of Arms, to the Order of Sharparrow, for his/her outstanding ability as an archer. {As an Archer of the Iron Rain,} [he/she] shall have all rights and privileges of this rank,{ and is hereby granted the right to bear the insignia of the Order, to wit: Vert, on a pale argent endorsed Or a fire arrow sable fletched vert enflamed gules.} The College of Arms having approved: <blazon>, for [his/her] sole and unique use, it is Our will that the Honorable</blazon> [Lord/Lady] bear these Arms as a sign of Our high favor.
-(5) In witness whereof, We set Our hands this day of, in the year of the Society, being Gregorian. , King, Queen (6) I, White Stag Principal Herald, do attest that the said Arms have been duly registered with the College of Arms.
+(4) Thus do we take and admit [NAME], by Grant of Arms, to the Order of Sharparrow, for his/her outstanding ability as an archer. {As an Archer of the Iron Rain,} [he/she] shall have all rights and privileges of this rank,{ and is hereby granted the right to bear the insignia of the Order, to wit: Vert, on a pale argent endorsed Or a fire arrow sable fletched vert enflamed gules.} The College of Arms having approved: <blazon>, for [his/her] sole and unique use, it is Our will that the Honorable [Lord/Lady] bear these Arms as a sign of Our high favor.
+(5) In witness whereof, We set Our hands this day of, in the year of the Society, being Gregorian.</blazon> , King, Queen (6) I, White Stag Principal Herald, do attest that the said Arms have been duly registered with the College of Arms.
 Signature of White Stag If the recipient does not have registered Arms, replace the sentence beginning [The College of Arms having approved] with [It is Our will that the Honorable [Lord/Lady] consult with Ourselves and Our heralds to determine suitable and unique Arms, that [he/she] might bear these Arms as a sign of high favor.

-IIf this award confers a Grant of Arms to a recipient who did not already have one, it should have the standard achievement for a GoA - A black helm resting on the shield, with mantling of the main colors of the arms (see page 61 for the standard Grant of Arms achievement).
+If this award confers a Grant of Arms to a recipient who did not already have one, it should have the standard achievement for a GoA - A black helm resting on the shield, with mantling of the main colors of the arms (see page Add info on working with period pigmments - and cautions that should be observed for the standard Grant of Arms achievement).
 Alternatively, the shield may be encircled with a ribbon (no chains) from which depends the badge of the Order.
 The ribbon may be any color but white.